ironbar/arc25/docs/modeling/Iteration_27_improve_search_and_learn.md

 ### Speed analysis of all the parts

-TODO: the goal is to measure where the execution time is going so I can have more information to design improvements
+The goal is to measure where the execution time is going so I can have more information to design improvements

 - Probably the easiest way to do it is to use the logs from Kaggle.
 - I can also use the logs from the cluster experiments

+The work has been done in the notebook `notebooks/013_analyze_kaggle_runtime.ipynb`.

 ### Local experiments with group sizes